 - Checking the characteristics of your track after mastering

-Focusrite Pro Red Interfaces If you want to check the characteristics of your track after mastering to see how it will be processed, you can use the Loudness panel in iZotope’s Insight plugin.
+If you want to check the characteristics of your track after mastering it to see how it will be processed, you can use the Loudness panel in iZotope’s Insight plugin.
 If you choose this method, then you will need to play the song from beginning to end without interruption.
 If you are looking for a faster method, check out iZotope’s “Waveform Statistics” in RX.

-How to master, on what equipment, and what plug-ins to use for analysis and correction is a very broad topic and should be considered by a mastering engineer in all the subtleties and features of a particular track.
+How to mastering for Spotify, on what equipment, and what plug-ins to use for analysis and correction is a very broad topic and should be considered by a mastering engineer in all the subtleties and features of a particular track.